buschmais/maexo/distribution/binary/src/main/resources/readme.txt

 The MAEXO project enables JMX based management of OSGi containers and applications.
 It offers an easy to use programming model for dealing with JMX resources within an OSGi application.

-As a showcase, the framework is used to export basic OSGi services and resources to JMX.
+As a showcase, the framework is used to export OSGi services and resources to JMX.

 The project aims at portability, minimal dependencies and user-friendliness.